 We model single-channel strain data compatible with either the L-shaped configuration or a single arm of the triangular configuration.
 The full triangular ET design provides three independent interferometric data streams, which would require multi-channel architectures for optimal analysis.
 For this proof-of-concept, we focus on single-channel analysis to isolate the benefits of our pretraining strategy and an extension to multi-channel processing for the complete triangular configuration is straightforward and remains for future work.
 We generate the noise realization $n(t)$ by colouring Gaussian noise based on the given PSD and construct the observed signal (s) as

 A sample of our waveforms in frequency space is shown in Figure \ref{fig:PSD_waveforms}.

 We emphasise that we focus on the four intrinsic parameters and do not model extrinsic parameters such as sky location ($\alpha, \delta$), inclination angle ($\iota$), polarization angle ($\psi$), or coalescence phase ($\phi_c$).
 Consequently, we do not apply the detector antenna pattern function $F^+(\alpha,\delta,\psi,t)$ and $F^\times(\alpha,\delta,\psi,t)$ that would project the GW polarizations onto the detector frame.
 Our strain data represents the waveform $h(t)$ in the source frame at optimal orientation, rather than the detector-frame strain $s(t) = F^+ h_+(t) + F^\times h_\times(t)$ that would be observed in a real interferometer.
 This simplification significantly reduces the complexity of the parameter space but limits direct applicability to observational data.
-However, it serves our primary objective: demonstrating that unsupervised pretraining and transfer learning are effective strategies for GW analysis.
-The objective of this work are orthogonal to whether the full parameter space is modelled, that is, the same pre-training approach can be applied to architectures handling all 15 parameters.
+However, it serves our primary objective: demonstrating that self-supervised pretraining and transfer learning are effective strategies for GW analysis.
+The objectives of this work are orthogonal to whether the full parameter space is modelled, that is, the same pretraining approach can be applied to architectures handling all 15 parameters.

-We note that the $(m_1, m_2)$ parameterization used here exhibits stronger correlations than alternative parameterizations such as chirp mass and mass ratio.
-Future implementations could benefit from using $({\cal M}_c, q)$ or similar parameterizations that align more naturally with the physical variations encoded in the waveform, potentially improving training efficiency and reducing parameter degeneracies.
+We note that the $(m_1, m_2)$ parameterisation used here exhibits stronger correlations than alternative parameterisations such as chirp mass and mass ratio.
+Future implementations could benefit from using $({\cal M}_c, q)$ or similar parameterisations that align more naturally with the physical variations encoded in the waveform, potentially improving training efficiency and reducing parameter degeneracies.